dee8864/AI-Anomaly-Agent/README.md

 3. Open `anomaly_agent.ipynb` in Jupyter.
 4. (Note: The API key is hidden in a local `.env` file for security.
 You will need to generate your own free Google Gemini API key to run the AI portion).
 5. Run the notebook cells from top to bottom.

----

-### 2. Your New, Completely Rewritten Interview Script

-Here is a new script tailored to your journey.
-Read this out loud 2-3 times until it feels like your own words.

-**Part 1: The Hook (30 seconds)**

-> *"I built an automated Anomaly Detection Agent for business data.
-I started this project because I realized that business managers waste hours combing through spreadsheets, trying to figure out which weekly changes are normal noise and which require immediate action.
-My goal was to automate the math and deliver the signal, not the noise."*